2017 Season Notes

-Sedrick King enters the 2017 season looking to compete for more significant playing time in the Huskers' new 3-4 defensive scheme.
-A reserve defensive end the past two seasons, the 6-4, 250-pound King is slated to make the move to outside linebacker in his junior season.
+Sedrick King enters the 2017 season looking to compete for more significant playing time in the Huskers’ new 3-4 defensive scheme.
+A Florida native, the 6-4, 245-pound King has been a reserve defensive end the past two seasons, before making the move to outside linebacker this spring.

 King was a reserve defensive end and saw action in eight games.
 King finished with four assisted tackles, including two against Tennessee in the Music City Bowl and single tackles against Fresno State and Wyoming.